nbalestra/alc-workshop/docs/module-3/lab-3.md

     ![]({{ page.assets }}module9_lab3_as_debugscreen.png)

-8. Test the application using the **APIKit Console** link on the lower right.
-Click on the Basepoint URL: Link.
+8. Test the application using the **APIKit Console** tab that will appear next to the Console tab.
+Click on **Open console** button.
 This should open up a browser window to the API Console.
 The console will look like this in the browser.

     ![]({{ page.assets }}module9_lab1_as_apiconsole.png)